 Maurizia Boscagli is Professor of English and Feminist Studies at the University of California, Santa Barbara.
 Her research and teaching focuses on 20th and 21st century Anglophone literature and culture; Modernism; contemporary critical theory; feminist and queer theory; materialism, Marxism and Autonomism; migration, globalization, and cosmopolitanism.
 She is the author of Eye on the Flesh: Fashions of Masculinity in the Early Twentieth Century (Westview 1996), and Stuff Theory.
 Everyday Objects, Radical Materialism (Bloomsbury 2014).
 She is the translator of Antonio Negri’ book Insurgencies: Constituent Power and the Modern State (University of Minnesota Press 2009).
 Boscagli is also the director of COMMA the Center on Modern Culture, Materialism and Aesthetics at UC Santa Barbara.
 Her current research includes a new manuscript on the refusal of work and the politics of not doing.

 Dr. William Viney

 William Viney is Research Associate in the Department of Anthropology at Goldsmiths, University of London.
-He is the author of Waste: A Philosophy of Things (Bloomsbury 2014) and the forthcoming Twins: A History of Superstitions and Marvels, Fantasies and Experiments (Reaktion, 2020).
+He is the author of Waste: A Philosophy of Things (Bloomsbury 2014) and Twins: A History of Superstitions and Marvels, Fantasies and Experiments (Reaktion, 2020).
 Other work has appeared in Critical Quarterly, Textual Practice, and BMJ: Medical Humanities.
 His current research supports the medical humanities project ‘People Like You’: Contemporary Figures of Personalisation.
 He tweets @WillViney.